nickbild/local_llm_assistant/README.md

 ## Bill of Materials

 - 1 x Raspberry Pi 4 (a Pi 5 should also work great, but not tested)
-- 1 x USB microphone
+- 1 x USB microphone (I'm using a webcam's microphone)
 - 1 x Speaker with TRS plug input
 - 1 x Pushbutton